interNFT/nft-rfc/nft-rfc-008.md

 or virtual resources, to determine if the assertions are both true and positively correlated with the resource.

-Use cases (described in nft-rfc-002) such as: Access Tokens (Section 2.2), Impact Tokens (Section 2.3), and Quality Carbon Credits (Section 4.1).
+Relevant use cases (described in nft-rfc-002) for reference: Access Tokens (Section 2.2), Impact Tokens (Section 2.3), and Quality Carbon Credits (Section 4.1).

 For example an industrial company may make claims that it has verifiably reduced its carbon